jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 ## Rune Disciplines - Runes of Power:

   ### Executioner (Warp Charge: 7)
-  ???
+  TODO

   ### Will of Asuryan (Warp Charge: 5)
-  (CHOOSE remove In Disarray / Panicking from unit OR +1 to another's psychic test)
+  If manifested, choose a friendly ASURYANI unit within 18" of the caster, and select one of the following effects:
+  1. The chosen unit loses In Disarray and Panicking statuses if it has them.
+  2. The chosen unit gains +1 to all Psychic tests until the end of this Psychic phase.

   ### Mind War (Warp Charge: 7)
   If manifested, choose an enemy CHARACTER model within 18" of the caster.
 Each player then rolls a D6